nbro/pioneer3at_simulation/README.md

 ## Customisation

-Pioneer 3-AT model can be modified by editing the `pioneer3at.urdf.xacro` file (bottom section).
+Pioneer 3-AT model can be modified by editing the `pioneer3at.urdf.xacro` file (bottom section) or the file `model.sdf` under the `models` folder.

 There more cameras and laser sensors can be placed or the values of the current ones modified.

 Boolean contact information is also provided for the wheels and main body.
 A developed gazebo plugin carries this out.